Elderly Drivers: When Is It Time to Stop Driving?

 Drivers aged 80 and over might not be able to find an insurance company willing to insure them.

-Is there an age limit for driving?
+Is there an age limit for car insurance and driving?

 There is no upper age limit for drivers in the U.S. Individual states have their own laws and licensing requirements for older adults, though.